KatarzynaPanz/Panel-for-ordering-excursions/README.md

-# Panel for ordering trips
+# Panel for ordering excursions

 ## About project
 The aim of the project was to create the application, which can be used to order excursions.
 There are two panels - for clients and admin.
 In the application JSON Server, REST API and fetch() were used.